-All eligible pupils who submit a timely application will be admitted into the Uwharrie Green School considering they meet the grade level requirement for the spaces available in the school.
-The Uwharrie Green School will be a tuition-free, public school that serves a diverse population representative of the greater community.
-If the number of students applying for the available spaces exceeds the number of student spots, then a public lottery will be planned and notifications will be shared within various media outlets and community groups two weeks prior to said lottery.
+The Uwharrie Charter Academy will be a tuition-free, public school that serves a diverse population representative of the greater community.
+All eligible pupils who submit a timely application will be admitted into the Uwharrie Charter Academy only on condition that sufficient space is available in each grade level, which will be capped initially at one hundred students per grade.
+If the number of students applying for the available spaces exceeds the number of student spots, then a public lottery will be scheduled and notice publicized through various local media outlets and community groups no less than two weeks prior to said lottery.

-Once students have been selected by lottery, the remainder of the students will be drawn in order and placed on a waiting list for the remainder of the school year.
-Priority will be given to students with siblings already attending UGS in regards to waiting list placement.

-Students applying to the Uwharrie Green School need to have a desire to learn in a college-going atmosphere and be prepared to be challenged with rigorous coursework and projects designed to prepare them to be competitive on a global level with viable 21st century skills.
-Students and parents should expect an emphasis on living, learning, working towards a sustainable environment through integrated class projects and school-wide initiatives aimed at reducing human impacts on the environment.
-The leadership, faculty, staff, and community partners will work closely with students to build personal relationships that result in students completing NC Academic Scholars Program for Future Ready Students.
-One ongoing project will traverse all grade levels at UGS and result in a community campaign on behalf of improving the environment and raising awareness of stewardship within our area.
-In support of the school's mission of developing students' environmental literacy, each grade level will complete a project related to environmental ethics.
+When all available student spaces have been filled by lottery, the remaining applicants will be drawn in order and placed on a waiting list for the remainder of the school year.
+Students with siblings already attending UCA will receive priority placement on the waiting list.
+Students applying to the Uwharrie Charter Academy need to have a desire to learn in a college-going, career-ready atmosphere.
+They should be prepared to be challenged with rigorous coursework and projects designed to prepare them to be competitive on a global level with viable 21st century skills.
+Students and parents should expect an emphasis onliving, learning, and environmental stewardship: working towards a sustainable environment through integrated class projects and school-wide initiatives aimed at reducing human impacts on the planet.
+The leadership, faculty, staff, and community partners will work closely with students to build personal relationships that result in students North Carolina's College/University Preparatory Course of Study.
+Each grade level will complete an annual project related to environmental ethics.
+One ongoing project will traverse all grade levels at UCA and result in a community campaign on behalf of improving the environment and raising awareness of stewardship within our area.